 Simon Road Oyster Omelette: Earth Shatteringly Crispy Oh Luak!

-This stall is closed The truth of the matter is that I eat Oyster Omelette only once or twice a year.
+The truth of the matter is that I eat Oyster Omelette only once or twice a year.
 It is something of a guilty pleasure and I don’t like to feel guilty too often.
-This time round I had a good excuse to eat Orh Luak because I wanted to take a […]
+This time round I had a good excuse to eat Orh Luak because I wanted to take a new photo for my […]

 Hougang 6 mile Famous Muah Chee: Artisanal Muah Che; The Last One Standing